instana/openapi/spec/descriptions/tagGlobalApplicationAlertConfiguration.md

 All parameters and deprecated parameters are similar to Application Alert Configuration except **applications**

 - **applications:** Selection of applications, services and endpoints in scope.
-It allows more than one application unlike in Application Alert Configuration.
+It allows more than one application to define a global rule across different Application Perspectives.

   #### Example: Select multiple Application Perspectives